oracle/truffleruby/doc/user/polyglot.md

 `-Dpolyglot.ruby.embedded=false` from a normal Java application).

-It's a separate option, but in an embedded configuration you may want to use the `-Xplatform.native=false` option, which disables use of NFI.
+It's a separate option, but in an embedded configuration you may want to use the `-Xplatform.native=false` option, which disables use of NFI for internal functionality.

 Note that, unlike for example pure JavaScript, Ruby is more than a self-contained expression language.
 It has a large core library that includes